yinxiangshi/SMAPI/docs/mod-build-config.md

   * platform target is now set to x86 automatically to avoid mismatching platform target warnings;
   * added GAC to assembly search paths to fix references to XNA Framework.
 * Builds now include `.pdb` files by default, to enable line numbers in error stack traces.
+* You can now optionally disable game debugging config.
 * Fixed `Newtonsoft.Json.pdb` included in release zips when Json.NET is referenced directly.
 * Fixed `<IgnoreModFilePatterns>` not working for `i18n` files.
 * Dropped support for older versions of SMAPI and Visual Studio.